-One glance at Pinterest inspiration boards tells us that see-through shelving is a popular way of storing makeup.
-We love GlamBoxes' Glam Petite Makeup organizer ($199); the drawers are deep enough to stash tons of products, and the open top allows for your very own Pinterest-worthy display of perfume and makeup brushes.
+One glance at Pinterest's organization inspiration page tells us that clear acrylic boxes are a popular (and aesthetically pleasing) way to store makeup.
+We love the GlamBoxes Glam Petite Makeup Organizer ($199).
+Its drawers are deep enough to stash tons of products, and the open top allows for a Pinterest-worthy display of perfume and makeup brushes.

-Sort out items that you use every day, and separate them from the rest of your makeup to streamline your routine.
+Sort out items that you use every day and separate them from the rest of your makeup to streamline your routine.
 If you're typically rushed in the morning, it's helpful to make the most of your drawer space with dividers, like the Ikea Godmorgon Box ($18).
-That way, you can put all your essentials back in their correct place without a thought.
-Just think of all the time you'll save not frantically digging through your makeup bags for mascara.
+This way, you can put all your essentials back in their correct place without a thought.
+Just think of all the time you'll save by not frantically digging through your makeup bags for mascara.